CLIMAAX/crabook/crabook/CRA_steps/analysis/scenarios/excercise.md

 Snow trend in winter in NEU (https://atlas.climate.copernicus.eu/atlas)
 :::

-Based on what we know of the climatic impact drivers we would expect that there are slight increases in both snowmelt and saturated soil floods.
+Based on the above graphs, we would expect an increase in flood hazard associated with both the snowmelt and spring rainfall resulting in saturated soil.
 ::::